ntegrals/magic-cli/README.md

 ### 2. Translate from Python to TypeScript

 Run the magic command in a directory with a file called `test.py`.
-We also need to specify a file that we want to write to `test.ts` in this case (If not the CLI will only log to the console):
+We also need to specify a file that we want to write to `test.ts` in this case (If not the CLI will only log to the console).
+Now Magic GPT will automatically translate the code to TypeScript.

 ```sh
   magic -l test.py TypeScript -o test.ts